-- Never respond to pressure to do anything financial immediately.
+- Never respond to pressure to make any immediate financial changes.
 If the person on the other end of the line demands payment the same day, or insists that this is a one-time opportunity that will never come again, you should probably hang up.

 - Slow down, take a breath, and consult several people you trust before taking any financial action over the phone or the internet.

-- Be especially careful if you’re being asked to pay for anything in cash or via cashlike media.
+- Be especially careful if you’re being asked to pay for anything in cash or through any transaction that can’t be traced.
 This includes gift cards, wire transfers, cash reload cards, and more.